Home 9 Visual Interventions 9 The Illusion of Change : Finding Authentic Transformation

 Over the years, I’ve noticed a recurring theme in my life and in the lives of those around me.
 We often trade one way of being for another, believing that this change will bring about a profound transformation.
 It’s like changing clothes—same person, different outfit.
 We might look different on the outside, but the person wearing the clothes remains the same.

 This isn’t to say that external changes are without value.
 They can provide us with new perspectives, offer fresh insights, and help us grow in ways we might not have otherwise.
 But true transformation requires more than just changing our clothes.
-It demands that we look beyond the surface, beyond the new outfits we try on, and address the deeper aspects of who we are.
+It demands that we look the surface, beyond the new outfits we try on, and address the deeper aspects of who we are.

 For me, this realization has been both humbling and liberating.
 There have been times when I’ve latched onto new ideas with enthusiasm, convinced that they held the key to becoming a better version of myself.
 But in retrospect, I can see that these changes were often superficial.
 They didn’t address the core of who I am.
 They were like the shifting light in the forest—beautiful and inspiring, but ultimately transient.